Abstract data type: Definition

 Formally, an ADT is analogous to an algebraic structure in mathematics, consisting of a domain, a collection of operations, and a set of constraints the operations must satisfy.
 The domain is often defined implicitly, for example the free object over the set of ADT operations.
 The interface of the ADT typically refers only to the domain and operations, and perhaps some of the constraints on the operations, such as pre-conditions and post-conditions; but not to other constraints, such as relations between the operations, which are considered behavior.
 There are two main styles of formal specifications for behavior, axiomatic semantics and operational semantics.

 Despite not being part of the interface, the constraints are still important to the definition of the ADT; for example a stack and a queue have similar add element/remove element interfaces, but it is the constraints that distinguish last-in-first-out from first-in-first-out behavior.
 The constraints do not consist only of equations such as fetch(store(S,v))=v but also logical formulas.

+Axiomatic semantics

+In the spirit of functional programming, each state of an abstract data structure is a separate entity or value.
+In this view, each operation is modelled as a mathematical function with no side effects.
+Operations that modify the ADT are modeled as functions that take the old state as an argument and returns the new state as part of the result.
+The order in which operations are evaluated is immaterial, and the same operation applied to the same arguments (including the same input states) will always return the same results (and output states).
+The constraints are specified as axioms or algebraic laws that the operations must satisfy.